 Number of the Student Learning Outcome (SLO) What assignments will be used to ensure that students have the opportunity to learn this?
-How will you assess how well your students learned this? --- --- --

-1 1 1 1 D :: D 1 Analysis-Reaction Based 1 - papers (5); 10-day 1.
-Written review, reaction, and reflection to ournal; Philosophy of assigned readings that discuss the formation of Coaching paper; sound practice planning in sport.
-Successful Coach 2.
-Responses to interview questions from nterview; Practice experienced coaches on preparing sound P Plan Preparation; team/individual practice plans 3. Ţ Ţ 2 A Analysis-Reaction Based on: p papers (5); 10-day 1.
-Written review, reaction, and reflection to J ournal; Philosophy of assigned readings that discuss teaching the Coaching paper; technical and tactical essentials in sport.
-S Successful Coach 2.
-Responses to interview questions from I nterview; Qualities of experienced coaches teaching the technical and a Coach tactical essentials in sport.
+How will you assess how well your students learned this?
+1 Analysis-Reaction papers (5); 10 day Journal; Philosophy of Coaching paper; Successful Coach Interview; Practice Plan Preparation; Based on: written review, reaction, and reflection to assigned readings that discuss the formation of sound practice planning in sport.
+Responses to interview questions from experienced coaches on preparing sound team/individual practice plans Synthesis of coaching issues in sport.
+2 Analysis-Reaction papers (5); 10 day Journal; Philosophy of Coaching paper; Successful Coach Interview; Qualities of a Coach Based on: 1. written review, reaction, and reflection to assigned readings that discuss teaching the technical and tactical essentials in sport.
+2. Responses to interview questions from experienced coaches teaching the technical and tactical essentials in sport.
 Synthesis of teaching the technical and tactical essentials in sport.
+3 Analysis-Reaction papers (5); 10 day Journal; Philosophy of Coaching paper; Successful Coach Interview; Qualities of a Coach Based on: 1. written review, reaction, and reflection to assigned readings that discuss the relationship between performance and leadership in sport.
+2. Responses to interview questions from experienced coaches on the performance-leadership relationship in sport 3.
+Synthesis of leadership development in sport.
+4 Analysis-Reaction papers (5); 10 day Journal; Philosophy of Coaching paper; Successful Coach Based on: 1. written review, reaction, and reflection to assigned readings that discuss the demands on family for the coaches family.
+2. Responses to interview questions from

-3 A Analysis-Reaction Based on: papers (5); 10-day 1.
-Written review, reaction, and reflection to J ournal; Philosophy of assigned readings that discuss the relationship Coaching paper; between performance and leadership in sport.
+Interview; Qualities of a Coach experienced coaches on the typical lifestyle issues facing coaches in sport 3.
+Synthesis of coach lifestyle issues in sport.
+5 Analysis-Reaction Based on: papers (5); 10 day 1. written review, reaction, and reflection to Journal; Philosophy of assigned readings that discuss the qualities of Coaching paper; great coaches in sport.
 Successful Coach 2.
-Responses to interview questions from I nterview; Qualities of experienced coaches on the performance- Coach leadership relationship in sport 3.
-4 A Analysis-Reaction Based on: p papers (5); 10-day 1.
-Written review, reaction, and reflection to J ournal; Philosophy of assigned readings that discuss the demands on Coaching paper; family for the coaches family.
-S Successful Coach 2.
-Responses to interview questions from nterview; Qualities of experienced coaches on the typical lifestyle Coach issues facing coaches in sport 3.
-1 5 A Analysis-Reaction Based · · · · · · · · · · · · · · · · · · · papers (5); 10-day 1.
-Written review, reaction, and reflection to - ournal; Philosophy of assigned readings that discuss the qualities of Coaching paper; great coaches in sport.
-Successful Coach 2.
-Responses to interview questions from nterview; Qualities of experienced coaches on the qualities of great Coach; Practice Plan coaches Preparation 3.
-Synthesis of the qualities of great coaches

-6 Analysis-Reaction Based on: papers (5); 10-day 1. written review, reaction, and reflection to Journal; Philosophy of assigned readings that discuss ethical behavior Coaching paper; in sport.
+Responses to interview questions from Interview; Qualities of experienced coaches on the qualities of great a Coach; Practice Plan coaches Preparation 3.
+Synthesis of the qualities of great coaches 6 Analysis-Reaction Based on: papers (5); 10 day 1. written review, reaction, and reflection to Journal; Philosophy of assigned readings that discuss ethical behavior Coaching paper; in sport.
 Successful Coach 2.
 Responses to interview questions from Interview; Qualities of experienced coaches on ethical behavior a Coach 3.
 Synthesis of ethical issues in sport.